The Difference Between Secured and Unsecured Debts

-With unsecured debts, lenders do not have rights to any collateral for the debt.
+With unsecured debts, lenders do not have the rights to any collateral for the debt.
 If you fall behind on your payments, they generally cannot claim your assets for the debt.

 While they can't claim your assets as repayment for your debt, the lender may take other actions to get you to pay what you owe.
 For example, they will hire a debt collector to coax you to pay the debt.
 If that doesn't work, the lender may sue you and ask the court to garnish your wages, take an asset, or put a lien on your assets until you've paid your debt.
 They'll also report the delinquent payment status to the credit bureaus to be reflected on your credit report.
 Consequently, lenders of secured debts take these actions, too.